Vekkesind · Tarot>Major Arcana Meanings

 Final Thoughts

-The Sun card is an invitation to trust the momentum you have built and to move forward without excessive second-guessing.
+The Sun card is an invitation to trust the momentum you have built.
+Move forward.
+Stop second-guessing what you already know.
 It is one of the most encouraging cards in the Major Arcana.
 To understand how the Sun’s energy connects to other cards in the sequence, explore the Strength tarot card meaning, which shares the Leo archetype and speaks to the inner fire that sustains the Sun’s outer brightness.
 The Temperance tarot card meaning offers a useful counterpart, showing what steady balance looks like once the Sun’s clarity begins to settle into the routines of daily life.
+And if you want to understand what the opposite of a warm, affirming card looks like, Can the Tower Tarot Card Be Positive? puts the Sun’s brightness in sharp relief.